daquezad/NSO-hands-on-labs/doc/docs/day1.md

 README.ncs  logs  ncs-cdb  ncs.conf  packages  scripts  state
 ```

-> **Note on Extraction:**
+!!!
+Note
-> From NSO 6.5, WebUI and RESTCONF are allowed only to NSO server’s hostname (such as “*localhost*”).
+	From NSO 6.5, WebUI and RESTCONF are allowed only to NSO server’s hostname (such as “*localhost*”).
 To allow an access via IP address, following line has to be added to ncs.conf.
 Add `<server-alias>198.18.134.27</server-alias>` to line 330 and save the file.

 Once added, start NSO by executing `ncs` command.